 On August 31, 2006 we acquired 60,000 acre-feet of Arkansas River water along with real property and other associated rights.
-Along with common stock issued to HP A&M, we agreed to pay HP A&M 10% of our tap fees on the sale of the next 40,000 water taps, of which, 39,470 water taps remain to be paid (during the due diligence period specified in the Arkansas River Agreement, HP A&M sold certain property rights which pursuant to the Arkansas River Agreement were deemed in effect Tap Participation Fee payments, the value of these equated to 530 taps under the tap participation section of the Arkansas River Agreement).
-The Tap Participation Fees are payable when we sell water taps and receive the funds from such water tapsales.
-The Tap Participation Fees payable to HP A&M were valued based on a discounted cash flow model using highly subjective assumptions and estimates.
-We will assess the value of the liability have changed materially.
-The difference between the net present value and the estimated realizable value will be imputed as interest expense using the effective interest method over the estimated development period utilized in the valuation of the Tap Participation Fees beginning September 1, 2006.
+As consideration for these assets we agreed to pay HP A&M, among other items, 10% of our tap fees on the sale of the next 40,000 water taps, of which, 39,470 water taps remain to be paid (during the due diligence period specified in the Arkansas River Agreement, HP A&M sold certain property rights which pursuant to the Arkansas River Agreement were deemed in effect Tap Participation Fee payments, the value of these equated to 530 taps under the tap participation section of the Arkansas River Agreement).
+This purchase was accounted for pursuant to Statement of Financial Accounting Standards ("SFAS") No. 141 Business Combinations ("SFAS 141").
+Due to the fact that the Tap Participation Fee is payable to HP A&M based on the tap fees in effect at the time of the sale of the taps and due to our inability to reasonably identify the start date of the required payments or the timing of the required payments, we are not able to reasonably estimate the total Tap Participation Fees payable to HP A&M .
+Since the Arkansas River Agreement calls for contingent payments that might be considered additional costs of the asset at the date when paid, SFAS 141 required us to record a liability equal to the excess of the fair value of the acquired assets over the fair value of the purchase consideration.
+This liability is non-interest bearing and will only be paid once we receive tap fees.
+For more information see "Note 3 - Water, Water Systems and Service Agreements" in the accompanying financial statements.

-Obligations Payable by HP A&M
+Contingent Obligations Payable Upon Default by HP A&M

-Certain of the properties we acquired pursuant to the Arkansas River Agreement are subject to outstanding promissory notes with principal and accrued interest totaling approximately \$14.6 million at August 31, 2006.
-These notes are secured by deeds of trust on the properties.
-We did not assume any of these promissory notes and are not responsible for making any of the required payments under these notes.
-This responsibility remains solely with HP A&M. In the event of default by HP A&M, at our sole discretion we may make payments pursuant to the notes and cure the defaults.
-If we do not cure defaults on the notes, we will lose the properties securing the defaulted notes.
-If HP A&M defaults on the promissory notes, we can foreclose on a defined amount of Pure Cycle stock issued to HP A&M being held in escrow and reduce the Tap Participation Fee by two times the amount of notes defaulted on by HP A&M. Although the likelihood of HP A&M defaulting on the notes is deemed remote, we will continue to monitor the status of the notes for any indications of default and changes in the status of the "Primary Beneficiary" of HP A&M pursuant to FASB Interpretation No. 46(R) Consolidation of Variable Interest Entities (as amended).
-No indications of default existed as of August 31, 2006.
+Certain of the properties we acquired are subject to outstanding promissory notes and accrued interest totaling approximately \$14.6 million, which are secured by deeds of trust on the properties acquired.
+We did not assume any of these promissory notes, and we are not responsible for making any of the required payments under these notes.
+This responsibility remained solely with HP A&M. In the event of default by HP A&M, at our sole discretion, we have the option to assume any of the notes in default and make payments pursuant to the notes.
+If HP A&M defaults on the promissory notes, we can foreclose on a defined amount of stock issued to HP A&M being held in escrow and reduce the Tap Participation Fee by two times the amount of notes defaulted on by HP A&M. Pursuant to Financial Accounting Standards Board ("FASB") Financial Interpretation No. 45 Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others (as amended) our option to assume HP A&M's obligations under any defaulted promissory notes is considered an indirect guarantee of debt because if we do not cure the default we would lose some of the acquired land and water rights.
+Thus, the outstanding balance of the promissory notes has been reflected as a liability in the accompanying balance sheet.
+Additionally, we have recorded a receivable in our equity section from HP A&M for the same amount as the liability, since we would recover any amounts paid in the event of default by HP A&M by recovering stock and Tap Participation Fee interests from HP A&M. The recorded liability and the contra-equity receivable will be reduced as HP A&M makes its scheduled payments to the note holders.